mirekslouf/mdbase/README.md

 MDBASE
 ------

-MDBASE joins and processes data from multiple XLSX databases.
+MDBASE joins and processes data from multiple XLS databases.

-* The XLSX databases:
+* The XLS databases:
     - MS Excel files with similar structure.
     - Similar structure = the same columns names.
 * The processing of joined databases: